 According to research, tongue herpes is more common than most people would imagine.
 This nature of infection usually occurs as a result of an infection of the mouth as a whole; it is otherwise what is medically referred to as oral herpes.
 While the condition may not be worth a trip to your doctor’s office, it is no pleasant experience.
 Once you notice any of the initial symptoms associated with tongue herpes, it could very much mean a downhill rush for well over a week or two from there.
 That said, let’s take a quick look at all things tongue and oral herpes including its most suitable treatment.

 Tongue herpes is caused by the HSV-1 herpes simplex virus.
 Ulceration on your tongue is just one of its many oral infection manifestations.
-The virus is highly infectious and can easily be acquired on contact with infected mucous, saliva, membrane or even skin.
+The virus is highly infectious and can easily be acquired in contact with infected mucus, saliva, membrane or even skin.
 Children highly susceptible to infection from kisses by family members and friends.
-On acquiring the virus, it may remain dormant for the an extended period of time ( might last for several years).
+On acquiring the virus, it may remain dormant for the extended period of time ( might last for several years).

 Signs & Symptoms

 After contact with your body, the virus develops in stages.
 These stages are as follows.

 - Initial Primary infection stage – This basically refers to when the virus gets into the body in contact with an uninfected host.

 - Latent Stage – Once in the system, the virus nests along nerve pathways and the spine.
 On settling into its new environment, the virus becomes inactive or dormant until triggered to surface.
 Its dormancy period may last years.